Frequently Asked Questions

 Will transportation be provided for my child?
 If so, how does that process work?

-Some sites provide transportation for a nominal fee.
+Some locations provide transportation for a nominal fee.
 Please visit our online application where you can search for locations with transportation.
-Every effort is made to place children in the MECK Pre-K program location requested by the family.

 When does the school year start?